dvinazza/auto-synergy/README.md

 # auto-synergy

-Script to start a Synergy Client automatically
+Script to start a Synergy Client or Server automatically according to current network.

 ## Requirements